Show Dates and Hours

 How do I purchase tickets?

 Tickets can be purchased online or at the door and will never sell out.
 There is no service fee for purchasing tickets online.
-We accept Visa and MasterCard for online ticket purchases only.
+We accept Visa and MasterCard.

-All tickets purchased onsite at the box office are cash only.
-Tickets requiring identification such as military or Heels & Wheels discount must be purchased on-site.
+Tickets requiring identification such as military or senior discount must be purchased on-site.
 There is an ATM located in the lobby of the Connecticut Convention Center.

 All ticket purchases are non-refundable.